timelinez/timelinez.github.io/README.md

 1. Show similar date/time entries from smushing into each other
 1. InfiniScroll
 1. Zoom in / zoom out
-1. Arrowhead triangle is a little busted.
+1. Arrowhead triangle is a little distorted - oops.

+JavaScript, CSS and D3 experienced contributors needed.
+Pull-Requests welcome :)

 # Small snafus

 1. PDFs in the repo being subject to shenanigans.
 Refer to [shattered.io](https://shattered.io).
-You can't even put their SHA1s in the Git repo and keep the binary without someone claiming the possibility of fakery.
+You can't even put the SHA1s for PDFs in the Git repo and keep the binary without someone claiming the possibility of fakery.
 2. The Web's "Same Origin Policy" [[↗]](https://en.wikipedia.org/wiki/Same-origin_policy) means that you have to fork this repo, including the JavaScript code rather than to referto the HTTP hosted JavaScript/CSS.
 You then have to keep abreast by pulling changes from "upstream" as you also maintain divergence.